RC-USC/RC-USC.github.io/uaw_reform.md

+---
+layout: page
+title: Recent UAW reforms
+---
 For decades, the UAW top leaders were elected by delegates chosen by regional directors, controlled by the "Administrative Caucus"(AC).

-In recent years, a dozen UAW top officials were convicted in federal court of taking at least $3.5 million in illegal deals and/or stealing $1.5 million in union funds.
-The conspiracy lasted till 2019 when the scandal broke out.
+Since 2019, a dozen UAW top officials were investigated and convicted in federal court of taking at least $3.5 million in illegal deals and/or stealing $1.5 million in union funds.

-After the corruption scandal broke out in 2019, rank-and-file organizers in UAW formed the reform caucus: Unite All Workers for Democracy (UAWD).
+After the scandal out in 2019, rank-and-file organizers in UAW formed a reform caucus: Unite All Workers for Democracy (UAWD).
 Their slogan is: "No Corruption, No Concessions, No Tiers."

-With the involvement of the US Justice Department, the reform caucus pushed for direct election of UAW top leaders, known as One Member, One Vote.
+With the involvement of the US Justice Department, the reform caucus pushed for direct election of UAW top leaders, known as "One Member, One Vote".
+They believe the way to clear out corruption was to let the members vote.

 In 2021 Dec, the reform caucus won the referendum for One Member, One Vote.

-In 2023 March, the reform caucus also won the election of UAW president.
+In 2023 Mar, the reform caucus also won the election of UAW president.

 In 2023 Nov, the reform caucus led and won the Big 3 contract.

+References:

 * [One Member, One Vote: Taking Back Our Union]( https://againstthecurrent.org/atc214/one-member-one-vote-taking-back-our-union/)